-Up to 80% of patients experience prolonged illness after COVID-19.
-Furthermore, many of the symptoms of are common to COVID-19 vaccine-injured patients; indeed, both disorders are considered manifestations of “spike protein-related disease,” with a significant overlap in symptoms, pathogenesis, and treatment.
+Many of the symptoms of long COVID are common to COVID-19 vaccine injury (also known as long vax); indeed, both disorders are considered manifestations of “spike protein-related disease” with a significant overlap in symptoms, pathogenesis, and treatment.

-The symptom set of long COVID is, in the majority of cases, very similar to chronic inflammatory response syndrome (CIRS)/myalgic encephalomyelitis/chronic fatigue syndrome.
-An important differentiating factor from CIRS is the observation that long COVID continues to improve on its own, albeit slowly in the majority of cases.
+The symptom set of long COVID is, in the majority of cases, very similar to chronic inflammatory response syndrome (CIRS)/myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).
+An important differentiating factor from CIRS is the observation that long COVID continues to improve on its own, albeit slowly in most cases.
 Another important observation is that long COVID includes more young people compared to severe COVID, which affects older people or persons with comorbidities.
 Furthermore, the similarity between mast cell activation syndrome (MCAS) and long COVID has been observed, and many consider long COVID to be a variant of MCAS.

-The clinical signs and symptoms of long COVID can be grouped into the following clusters.
+The clinical signs and symptoms can be grouped into the following clusters.
 The reason for this grouping is to allow organ-specific targeted therapy or individualized therapy:

 - Respiratory: shortness of breath, congestion, persistent cough, etc.